 TRUSTED BY CANADIAN BUSINESSES SINCE 2012

 The dashboard was green.
 Every endpoint reporting healthy, every alert acknowledged, every backup verified.
-It was 9am Monday and the IT manager I was meeting with had spent the last eighteen months building exactly the stack everyone tells Canadian SMBs to build.
+It was 9am Monday and the IT manager I was meeting with had spent the last eighteen months building exactly what everyone tells Canadian SMBs to build.
 Next-gen firewall, EDR on every laptop, MFA on Microsoft 365, immutable backups, an annual penetration test.
-He had the green dashboard to prove it.
+He had a year of clean vendor reports to prove it.

 The same console was still green at 3am Tuesday when somebody walked into a finance account, copied an Outlook signature, and started a wire-fraud thread with their largest client.